 Reduced conveyancing fees for buying your house

-When buying real estate, the buyer must pay taxes and additional fees at the selling price of the property.
-In new real estate, these fees represent 2 to 3% of the selling price.
-We are talking about "reduced fees".
+During a real estate purchase, the buyer must pay taxes and additional fees at the selling price.
+In the new market, these fees amount to 2 to 3% of the selling price.
+We are talking about "reduced fees" or "reduced notaire fees".

 Genle reminder about real acquisition costs